History of Methadone

 having a different structure, polamidon closely mimicked the

-pharmacological action of morphine.9 The
+pharmacological action of morphine.9

 formula was distributed around the world and exploited by many